Three’s Go Binge gives you unlimited data for use on Netflix, Apple Music, Snapchat and more.

-It’s worth noting the following limitations when using the Go Binge offer:
+It’s worth noting the following limitations when using the Go Binge service:

-- Go Binge is only available on Pay Monthly plans with at least 12GB of data.
-As a new or upgrading customer, you’ll only be able to get Go Binge on plans with at least 12GB of data.
-If your existing plan doesn’t allow you to use Go Binge, you may need to upgrade to a plan with more data.
+- Go Binge was only available on Pay Monthly plans with at least 12GB of data.
+Go Binge was only available on plans with at least 12GB of data.
+If your existing price plan doesn’t allow you to use Go Binge, you’ll no longer be able to get it.

-- You must have some of your normal data allowance remaining to use Go Binge.
-In order to use Go Binge, you must still have some of your normal data allowance remaining in the current month.
-If you’ve run out of your normal data allowance, you’ll need to purchase additional data before using Go Binge.
+- You’ll need to have some of your regular data allowance remaining.
+In order to benefit from Go Binge, you’ll need to have some your regular data allowance remaining.
+If you’ve run out of your regular data allowance, you’ll need to purchase additional data before you can use Go Binge again.

-- Go Binge works with Go Roam but some content won’t be available abroad.
+- Go Binge works with Go Roam but some content isn’t available when abroad.
 Due to content licensing agreements, it may not be possible to access some content whilst you’re outside the UK.

-- Go Binge won’t work whilst you’re connected to VPN.
-If you’re using a Virtual Private Network (VPN) service, the zero-rating of data through Go Binge will not work correctly.
+- Go Binge won’t work whilst you’re connected to a VPN.
+If you’re using a Virtual Private Network (VPN) service, the Go Binge service will not work correctly.
 This is because VPN services stop Three from being able to distinguish traffic to relevant Go Binge services on their network.
 You’re still able to use VPN services but all of the data usage will count as normal towards your allowance.

 Prior to December 2018, streaming on the Go Binge service was only available in standard-definition quality.
-This restriction no longer applies on the service, following an Ofcom net neutrality ruling.
+This restriction no longer applies, following an Ofcom net neutrality ruling.

 Keeping Your Phone Number

-If you’re joining Three to take advantage of their Go Binge offer, it’s a straightforward process to keep your existing phone number.
+If you’re switching from another mobile network to Three, it’s a straightforward process to keep your current phone number.

-When your new phone or SIM card arrives from Three, fill out this form on Three’s website.
-After you enter your PAC Code on this online form, Three will schedule the transfer of your phone number (normally for the next working day).
+Once your new phone or SIM card has arrived from Three, fill out this form on their website.
+After you enter your PAC Code on this page, Three will schedule the transfer of your phone number (normally for the next working day).

-For step-by-step instructions on transferring a phone number to Three, please select your current mobile network from the drop-down menu below:
+For step-by-step instructions on how to transfer a phone number to Three, please select your current mobile network from the drop-down menu below: